O JARGON BUSTER

 - Southern Express

-- Series of short races held at monthly intervals in the
+- Sadly defunct series of short races held at monthly

 - A score event at which the

-is that the controls may be visited in any order.
+orienteering event is that the controls may be visited

 - Split Starts